 The application process for prospective Combined Program (BS/MS) students involves two general aspects, application and securing funding:

-- Application, which includes
+- Application, which has two general parts

 - Securing GRA funding is another important prerequisite for admission consideration (more on funding matters below).

 The following are the suggested deadlines for application to the BS/MS program.
 Students typically apply in the middle to late in their Junior year in the MSE or WE Bachelor's program.